ethereum-optimism/optimism/specs/fault-proof.md

 #### `l1-receipts <blockhash>`

-Requests the host to prepare the list of receipts of the L1 block with `<blockhash>`: prepare the RLP pre-images of each of them, including transactions-list MPT nodes.
+Requests the host to prepare the list of receipts of the L1 block with `<blockhash>`: prepare the RLP pre-images of each of them, including receipts-list MPT nodes.

 #### `l2-header <blockhash>`